ESTABLISHING THE PORT STANLEY UNITED CHURCH

 This was later moved to Lot 8, Colborne Street.

 In 1888 it was decided to re-build the church and the cornerstone was laid May 24, 1889, by Miss Bowman of London.
 Mr. Duffy was the architect and James Ellison was the builder.
 The cost for the builder was $2,739.00 and the total cost was $5,614.43.
 In 1890 a parsonage was built on the north side of the church.

-When the vote was taken on January 19, 1925, on Church Union of the Methodists and Presbyterians, it showed a majority of members of both churches in favour.
-The new congregation, using the former Methodist church, began with a membership of 106 Methodists, and 31 Presbyterians.
+On January 19, 1925, the Methodists and Presbyterians, it showed a majority of members of both churches in favour of uniting the churches.
+The new congregation began with a membership of 106 Methodists, and 31 Presbyterians at the former Methodist church, .
 In 1926, Union United Church discontinued, and Dexter and Port Stanley became a two point circuit.
 In 1937 a new vestibule added greatly to the church.

 In 1974 the church celebrated by burning the mortgage for the addition begun in 1961.
 John Brown was accepted as a candidate for the ministry in October 1974.
 He was ordained May 18, 1978, in Windsor, Ontario and preached his first sermon after ordination at Port Stanley on May 21st.
 Also during 1978, volunteer members gutted the entrance to the church in preparation for more convenient new stairways to the church and lower hall.
 The new south entrance was made more attractive with coach lamps on either side of the door.